Multinational military exercise Resolute Sentinel 2024 kicks off

 |Downloads:

-This work, Multinational military exercise Resolute Sentinel 2024 kicks off [Image 8 of 8], by MSgt Daryl Knee, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Multinational military exercise Resolute Sentinel 2024 kicks off, by Andrea Jenkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT